 If you don’t have any eye shadow primers in your collection, you can also use a concealer.

 My Favorite: At first, I felt that ANASTASIA BEVERLY HILLS Pro Pencil is too solid to apply on my eyelid.
 I am currently applying it directly only under the brow with the eyeshadow brush.

 I have very pale skin and many of the concealers that I’ve previously purchased are too dark for me.
 Usually, I am using them in my light contouring routine.

 As I mentioned before, I am not a big fan of Kim Kardashian-style excessive contouring.
 But I am okay with a few tricks that help me to emphasize cheekbones and make my nose visually appear smaller.
 Re-purposing concealers into contouring palettes is a good way to save money too.

 My Favorite: AMAZING COSMETICS Cosmetics Perfection Stick in Medium is too dark for me to use as a concealer, but I love using it at the bridge of my nose, brow bones, and cheeks.

 Concealer Wardrobing Tips and Tricks

-1. Apply concealer on top of the foundation (not underneath it) as it provides a better coverage and allows you to better match the tone of your concealer with the overall skin tone.
+1. Apply concealer on top of the foundation (not underneath it).
+It provides better coverage and allows you to better match the tone of your concealer with the overall skin tone.

-2. If you are using a concealer blending brush, hold it on the end of the brush as it provides a softer touch and allows to create a more natural look.
+2. If you are using a concealer blending brush, hold it on the end of the brush.
+Such hold provides a softer touch and allows you to create a more natural look.

-3. Some of the beauty blenders that you usually use of your face are also working with a concealer.
-Pick the smaller ones and those allow maneuvering more easily around all the difficult to reach spots, such as around the nose and at the inner corners of your eyes area.
+3. Some of the beauty blenders that you usually use for your face are also working with a concealer.
+Pick the smaller ones and those that allow maneuvering more easily around all the difficult-to-reach spots.